Paul HowardArticles, Beer & Spirits Reviews, Blog

 F Scott Fitzgerald is best known for writing The Great Gatsby and Tender Is The Night, those magnificent novels of glamour, decadence and tragedy.

 He wrote other novels, short stories and letters.
-Meanwhile, his notes and lists collected ideas and impressions, ranging from the profound to the banal, including a list of thirteen ways to use up leftover Thanksgiving Turkey.
+Meanwhile, his notes and lists collected ideas and impressions, ranging from the profound to the banal, the latter category including a list of thirteen ways to use up leftover Thanksgiving Turkey.

 He was, ahem, more than well acquainted with alcohol, so it seems apt that the most striking symbol of the Jazz Age, The Cocktail, had already become a verb as well as a noun in his time.